Huotes/CommitMaker/README.md

 Who let the dogs out?
 Chuck Norris let the dogs out... and then roundhouse kicked them through an Oldsmobile.

 On the set of Walker Texas Ranger Chuck Norris brought a dying lamb back to life by nuzzling it with his beard.
 As the onlookers gathered, the lamb sprang to life.
 Chuck Norris then roundhouse kicked it, killing it instantly.
 This was just to prove that the good Chuck givet

+The 1972 Miami Dolphins lost one game, it was a game vs. Chuck Norris and three seven year old girls.
+Chuck Norris won with a roundhouse-kick to the face in overtime.